Technical Assistance and Resources for Communities

 Technical Assistance

-Technical assistance is available to help community stakeholders implement electric and low- and zero-emission technologies.
+Technical assistance is available to help community stakeholders implement advanced mobility technologies.

 Joint Office Community Technical Assistance

 The Joint Office provides technical assistance to states, communities, and tribal nations implementing projects under federally funded EV charging opportunities.
-Technical assistance resources are also available to transit agencies and school districts deploying low- and zero-emission school buses.
+Technical assistance resources are also available to transit agencies and school districts deploying electric school buses.
 Technical assistance support can range from quick responses to questions on funding opportunities, data, and resources to in-depth, hands-on assistance and analysis.
-In-depth technical assistance connects communities with a research team who provides direct technical support to help accelerate the successful deployment of zero-emission vehicles and infrastructure.
+In-depth technical assistance connects communities with a research team who provides direct technical support to help accelerate the successful deployment of electric vehicles and infrastructure.

 Examples of in-depth technical assistance include:

-- Planning for deployment of EV chargers and zero-emission fueling infrastructure.
+- Planning for deployment of EV chargers and refueling infrastructure.

 - On-site battery energy storage and mobile power generation options.